 FRAMECAD Structure software makes real time calculations, analyse loads, deflection and other forces to making it an easy process to check for compliant engineering.
 Cold Formed Steel construction designed with FRAMECAD Structure are engineered to withstands earthquakes and catastrophic weather events, such as tsunamis, tornadoes, and hurricanes, when used in structural framing.

-Load-bearing walls made with CFS can be utilised both in sheathed panel shear wall systems, and in light frame strap braced wall systems.
+Load-bearing walls made with CFS can be utilized both in sheathed panel shear wall systems, and in light frame strap braced wall systems.
 In either case, the steel supplies the lateral resistance needed for any typical building’s durability, whether the application is residential, commercial, or public works.